 Njoka is also a member of the Cameroon Association of English-Speaking Journalists, and attended its general assembly in late 2019, according to association president Jude Viban.

-At about 8 a.m. on May 15, 2020, four armed security agents in plain clothes arrested Njoka at his home in the port city of Bonabéri, according to a statement by Njoka that his lawyer provided to CPJ, and a letter from seven U.N. special rapporteurs to the Cameroonian government, dated July 7.
-The agents did not present any identification or arrest warrant, Njoka wrote, adding he was taken to the nearby Gendarmerie Research Brigade in Ndobo.
+At about 8 a.m. on May 15, 2020, four armed security agents in plainclothes arrested Njoka at his home in the port city of Bonabéri, according to a statement by Njoka that his lawyer provided to CPJ, and a July 7 letter from seven U.N. special rapporteurs to the Cameroonian government.
+The agents did not present any identification or arrest warrant, Njoka wrote.
+Njoka was taken to the gendarmerie headquarters in Douala and then to the Military Research Centre in Yaounde later that day, Tanyi said.

 Njoka told the officers that he had formerly worked for Canal 2, and they proceeded to question him about material on his computer concerning the conflict in the English-speaking Northwest and Southwest regions, according to his statement.
 Njoka wrote that he did not answer the agents’ questions.